taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 # leanpub-end-insert
 ~~~~~~~~

-That way, the relying reactions onyl evaluate once after the action got called.
+That way, the relying reactions only evaluate once after the action got called.
 You can find the necessary code to play around with in the [MobX Playground](https://jsbin.com/loyuser/10/edit?js,console).

 ### Computed Values

 Computed values are derived properties from the state or other computed values.
 They have no side-effects and thus are pure functions.
 The computed values help you to keep your state structure simple yet can derive complex properties from it.
-For instance, when you would filter a list of todos for their `completed` property, you could compute the values of incompleted todo items.
+For instance, when you would filter a list of todos for their `completed` property, you could compute the values of uncompleted todo items.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~